-In the past few weeks there have been various reports that Apple is working on a car that'd "give Tesla a run for its money" after Business Insider spoke to an Apple employee with knowledge of the subject.
-This coupled with a sightings of cars registered to Apple, clad with sensors/cameras has everyone talking.
+Since February, there have been various reports that Apple is working on a car that'd "give Tesla a run for its money" after Business Insider spoke to an Apple employee with knowledge of the subject.
+This coupled with a sightings of cars registered to Apple, clad with sensors/cameras got everyone talking.

-The iCar project is codenamed 'Titan', according to The Wall Street Journal, which states that there are "several hundred" Apple employees working on the project.
-With some reports describing an electric car and others describing a self driving car, is there any truth to the claim or is it like the revamped Apple TV set that had everyone talking four years ago?
+The iCar project is codenamed 'Titan', according to The Wall Street Journal, which originally stated that there were "several hundred" Apple employees working on the project.
+With some reports describing an electric car and others describing a self driving car, is there any truth to the claim or is it like the Apple TV set everyone was talking about a couple of years ago?
 Well…

 Evidence that Apple is working on an iCar